 An exploration of the points of contact between humane letters and law, as disciplines that examine, shape and challenge normative claims about the world.
 Through close analysis of literary and theoretical texts, we will ask ourselves if justice is a faculty with identifiable structural, philosophical and aesthetic characteristics present in both literature and law, as well as how the underlying complementarity of the legal and literary shapes the emergence of the Atlantic early modern world.

 A substantial final research project will be required.
 Conducted in Spanish.

 Any two literature or culture courses.
 Limited to juniors and seniors.
 Priority will be given to majors, then minors.
-(Spring)
+(Not offered in 2015-16)